-This post will teach you 7 tips for decorating the best leopard Christmas tree without going overboard.
+This post is all about 7 tips for decorating the Best Leopard Christmas Tree without going overboard.

-Interior designers suggest using leopard print sparingly because it can go from looking classy to tacky real quick if overused.
+According to Architectural Digest, leopard print should be used sparingly in the home, or it can go from looking classy to tacky real quick.
 This is the same reason (outside of the Christmas season) you may see just one leopard piece in a home, such as a single chair or a stair runner carpet.

 Placing an unexpected touch of animal print (even just one pillow, maybe two) to any room in the home can also add a unique and artistic flair.
 And, of course, the same logic would apply when decorating the best leopard Christmas tree.
 So, let’s dive in!

 But first, I must address the word SPARINGLY here one more time.
-Leopard loses its touch if there’s too much of it.
-FYI, less is more with ANY animal print.
-And the same rule applies when decorating your Christmas tree with leopard, and for this reason, it is why you’ll see this tree has a mix of non-leopard ribbon and ornaments.
+Less is more with ANY animal print.
+And the same rule applies when decorating a Christmas tree with leopard print, which is why this tree has a mix of non-leopard ribbons and ornaments.

-I used exactly 10 yards on my 7.5-foot tree, and the cost came to $52.
-I know that sounds like a lot, but remember, leopard doesn’t go out of style, so you can safely pack it away and use it on your Christmas tree for years to come.
+I used exactly 10 yards on my 7.5-foot tree, and the cost came to $58.
+I know that sounds like a lot, but remember, the leopard won’t go out of style, so you can safely pack it away and use it on your Christmas tree for years to come.
 This ribbon is also wired, which makes it so much easier to make a beautiful tree-topper bow.

 I used approximately 5 yards for the bow, and the rest of the 5 yards was used to fill in the tree by cutting three 4-foot pieces and one 3-foot piece.
 I then placed the ribbon pieces down the tree vertically, tucking the ribbon into its branches.

-Because I didn’t want to spend more money on leopard ribbon, this technique gives the effect that there is more ribbon on the tree than is actually present.
+Because I didn’t want to spend more money on leopard ribbon, this technique gives the effect that there is more ribbon on the tree.

-P.S. here’s an easy DIY 7-minute bow tutorial for the top of the tree.
+Here’s an EASY DIY 7-minute bow tutorial video to follow on making the BEST bow for the top of the tree.

 Next, this gold mesh ribbon (one roll) was incorporated to break up the leopard and add a golden sparkle touch.
-And a bonus, Michaels is selling it right now (on sale) for around $5.
+Michaels sells it for around $10.

-Again, I followed the technique I mentioned above, cutting the ribbon into strips, placing it into the tree vertically, and stuffing the ribbon into its branches.
+Again, I followed the technique I mentioned above, cutting the ribbon into strips, placing them vertically into the tree, and stuffing it into its branches.

-If you want a solid gold glitter ribbon that’s not mesh, check out this beautiful alternative.
+If you want a solid gold glitter ribbon, check out this beautiful alternative.

-And, if you are on the hunt for premium Christmas ribbon (not leopard related) to decorate wreaths, garland, or other trees in your home, check out Krafty Karen Designs.
+P.S. if you’re on the hunt for premium Christmas ribbon (not leopard-related) to decorate wreaths, garland, or other trees in your home, check out Krafty Karen Designs.
 Her ribbon is premium quality and absolutely gorgeous!